 Flying direct to the US — from farm to table

 If you have seen American Made, the 2017 film starring Tom Cruise, you may think that the most popular drug route is from Latin America to the US.
 But this route is largely historic.
 In a 1984 New York Times article titled ‘US is seen as losing war on cocaine smuggling as planes get through,’ analysts said that there may have been 18,000 drug flights into the US in 1983 — with US customs officials estimating that they managed to intercept just 1%.

 Now, interception rates are much higher.
 The US Customs and Border Protection's Air and Marine Operations division, alone, has 235 aircraft operating in the US and Puerto Rico.
-“We use customs checks at airports or ports of entry, registering flight paths, and routine investigative methods, including surveillance, informants, technology and financial reports to combat drug trafficking via aircraft,” says a spokeswoman for the US Drug Enforcement Agency.
+“We use customs checks at airports or ports of entry, registering flight paths, and routine investigative methods, including surveillance, informants, technology and financial reports to combat drug trafficking via aircraft,” said a spokeswoman for the US DEA.

 In 2017, two Canadians tried to fly 132 kilograms of cocaine from the Bahamas to Ontario.
 When their aircraft had technical problems, they decided to land at Gordon K. Bush Airport at Ohio University.
 Within minutes of this re-routing, a US Customs and Border Protection Air and Marine Operations official sitting in California saw that the aircraft had diverted.
 He arranged for the aircraft to be searched when it landed and the would-be smugglers were each jailed for eight years.